 This is our family’s go-to pancake recipe on Saturday morning.
 Yum!
 Are you ready?
 Let’s do it!

 *This post contains some affiliate links, which means a very small portion of purchases goes to support this site, at NO extra cost to you.
-Thank you so much for your support!*
+Click here to read the full disclosure.

 Whole Wheat Pancake Recipe

 2 cups 100% whole wheat flour (I use my favorite Wheat Grinder to grind my own, but you could use store-bought flour.)

 2 cups fresh buttermilk (find it the refrigerated milk section).